Icinga/icinga2/doc/2-getting-started.md

 Additional libraries may be required for some plugins.
 Please consult the plugin documentation and/or plugin provided README for installation instructions.
+Sometimes plugins contain hard-coded paths to other components.
+Instead of changing the plugin it might be easier to create logical links which is (more) update-safe.

 Each plugin requires a [CheckCommand](#objecttype-checkcommand) object in your configuration which can be used in the [Service](#objecttype-service) or